junle-chen/travelAgent/README.md

   - AMap JS map when browser key is configured
   - SVG fallback map when browser key is missing
 - Trip history persisted in SQLite (`backend/travel_agent.db`)
+- Conversation history query:
+  - each follow-up message is saved as part of trip history
+  - you can query previous conversations and reopen them in UI
 - Planner state persisted in browser local storage
 - Provider and tool mock fallback support via feature flags